MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 8. Public Key - `Generate` with “Generate new keypair” cog looking button.

 9. Copy this `public key` somewhere, as we will need it shortly.

+10. Listen Port - `51820`

+8. DNS servers - Give the address of the router, on the Tunnel address' peer's Allowed IPs subnet.

 10. Tunnel Address - `10.2.2.2/24`